exasol/error-code-crawler-maven-plugin/README.md

 # Error Code Crawler

-This maven plugin invocation of the [Exasol error code builder](https://github.com/exasol/error-reporting-java/) from Java source code.
+This maven plugin analyzes invocations of the [Exasol error code builder](https://github.com/exasol/error-reporting-java/) from Java source code.
 It runs some validations on these definitions, for example, that no error code is defined twice.

 **This plugin is still under development.** It can not write a report yet, but only run the validations.